Enrolled Graduate Student Wiki

-"Poor planning on your part does not necessitate an emergency on mine." --Bob Carter, paleontologist, geologist, and marine biologist
+"Poor planning on your part does not necessitate an emergency on mine." -- Bob Carter, paleontologist, geologist, and marine biologist

 Suggestions for Improving this Page?
 If you find any errors in the below information OR have a suggestion for improvement or addition, please let the Department Graduate Advisor know.

-- MS Checklist
+- Masters Checklist

 - PhD Checklist

 - Program of Study Form - Due the semester before your FINAL semester (for example: It is due Fall 2022 if you plan to graduate Spring 2023).